-The word succulent literally means "juicy plant".
-Most are hardy to USDA zone 5 (−20 °F /−28.9 °C to −15 °F/−26.1 °C) and some can survive in temperatures as low as -30 to -40 °F (-34.4 to -40 °C).
+Hardy succulents are a delight to those who consider themselves to have a black thumb.
+Most are hardy to USDA zone 5, -20 to -15 °F (-28.9 to -26.1 °C), and some can survive in temperatures as low as -30 to -40 °F (-34.4 to -40 °C).
 They easily propagate and are low maintenance.
 They can be severely neglected and still thrive.
 In fact, the only growing requirement that cannot be deviated from is that hardy succulents must be planted in well-drained soil to ensure adequate drainage.

 For optimal growth, a 5-10-10 fertilizer is recommended 1 to 2 times during spring.
 Bone meal (a mixture of ground animal bones, 4-12-0) can be applied to the soil anytime.
-Bone meal is basically a boost of Phosphorus which is promoting root and tissue growth.
+Bone meal is basically a boost of Phosphorus, which is promoting root and tissue growth.

-Sempervivum, also called Hens and Chicks, are very popular hardy succulents and this word translates to mean "Live Forever".
-There are over 3,000 cultivars and they have many different textures and forms.
-Most Sempervivums produce tight clumps that form mounds and their colors are not only shades of green, but can also include silver-blues, purple, red, orange, brown and delicate pinks.
+Sempervivum, also called Hens and Chicks, are very popular hardy succulents, and this word translates to mean "live forever."
+There are over 3,000 cultivars, and they have many different textures and forms.
+Most Sempervivums produce tight clumps that form mounds, and their colors are not only shades of green but can also include silver-blues, purple, red, orange, brown, and delicate pinks.
 Sempervivums propagate by producing at least four "baby chicks" per growing season.
 Chicks can be left attached to the mother plant or removed to start new a new plant elsewhere.

-Two more rare and interesting hardy succulents are Rosularia which resembles small Hen and Chicks growing in dense clusters and Orostachys, often called Dunce-Caps.
-Both look similar to Sempervivum, but are in fact closely related to Sedum.
-These two interesting plants take a little more effort to grow, but are worth it.
+Two more rare and interesting hardy succulents are Rosularia, which resembles small Hen and Chicks growing in dense clusters, and Orostachys often called Dunce-Caps.
+Both look similar to Sempervivum but are, in fact, closely related to Sedum.
+These two interesting plants take a little more effort to grow but are worth it.

-If you choose to grow hardy succulents in containers more attention is needed for drainage.
-A typical succulent container mix is half compost and half drainage material such as perlite, coarse sand, coarse vermiculite or pumice.
+If you choose to grow hardy succulents in containers, more attention is needed for drainage.
+A typical succulent container mix is half compost and half drainage material such as perlite, coarse sand, coarse vermiculite, or pumice.
 Adding bone meal or a low nitrogen slow release fertilizer such as 2-10-10 is also recommended when planting in containers.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus